The Modern Engineer's Toolbox

 By: Robert Wang

 This post was written by hand without AI assistance.
-Every sentence is my own.
-Every letter was typed slowly and deliberately into a keyboard.
-Thank you for reading.
+Every sentence was typed slowly and deliberately into a keyboard.
+Thanks for visiting my blog.

-But structural engineering is not just a curiosity-driven, intellectual pursuit where we solve interesting problems with math and physics, it is also a business, with revenues, expenses, operating margins, and multipliers.
-It is financially infeasible to turn everything into a research project.
-Those that do are no longer in business.
-Efficiency is paramount in this profession.
-An inescapable part of our job is how repetitive some of the calculations can get.
-Buildings don’t have just one beam, there are usually hundreds of unique elements to design, and thousands of things to check.
+But structural engineering is not just a curiosity-driven intellectual pursuit, it is also a business, with revenues, expenses, and operating margins.
+We simply cannot afford to turn everything into a research project.
+Efficiency is paramount - for an inescapable part of this profession is how repetitive the calculations can get.
+Modern building projects have many thousands of things to design and check.
 So it behooves us to calculate efficiently.

-Graphic Statics was used in the 19th century by engineers to graphically compute forces in truss structures.
+Graphic Statics was used in the 19th century to compute forces in truss structures graphically.
 The sketch above is the first working drawing of the Salginatobel Bridge by Robert Maillart in 1928.
 Figure from (Fivet & Zastavni, 2011)

 Slide rules were used by engineers to perform routine multiplication, division, roots, powers, and even trigonometric operations.
 It’s usage continued up until the 1970s, when it was replaced by the hand-held calculator